aishwarya30998/aishwarya30998/README.md

 - 🔭 I’m currently working on integrating generative AI models into enterprise applications.
 - 🌱 I’m currently learning advanced prompt engineering techniques.
 - 👯 I’m looking to collaborate on innovative AI projects.
-- 💬 Ask me about AI, machine learning, and Salesforce development.
+- 💬 Ask me about AI, machine learning, Data Engineering, Web development and Salesforce development.
 - ⚡ Fun fact ⚡Your brain is constantly eating itself.

-I'm an AI enthusiast and software engineer with 3 years of experience in software development and a Master's degree in Artificial Intelligence.
+I'm an AI enthusiast and software engineer with 5 years of experience in software development and a Master's degree in Artificial Intelligence.
 I'm passionate about integrating AI into innovative projects and collaborating with cross-functional teams to drive impactful solutions.

 📚 Education
 - M.S in Artificial Intelligence at University of Bridgeport(Graduated-2024)

 📺 Work Experience
+- Data/AI Engineer at Vertex Pharmacuticals
 - Senior Software Engineer - LTI Mindtree
 - Software Engineeer - Mindtree